jvrana/markdown-cv/index.md

 Department of Bioengineering

+Advisor: Eric Klavins

 Dissertation: Automating the design and construction of engineered S. cerevisiae strains using end-to-end computer-aided design, planning, and manufacturing.

-Advisor: Eric Klavins

 `2007-2010`
 __BS (Honors), University of Wisconsin-Madison__
 - Department of Chemistry (Honors in the Major)
 - Department of Philosophy
-- Graduation with Distinction
+- _Graduation with Distinction_
-- Dean's List (2007-2011)
+- _Dean's List (2007-2011)_

 `2009-2010`
 __Certificate in Computer Science, University of Wisconsin-Madison__

+## Technical Skills

 ### Computation